TinaC/Lit-Share/Readme.md

 ---

-As SAPUI5 is too heavy...
+As SAPUI5 is too heavy and hard to integrate with others...

 # UI5 Web Component